ShamSZ/wdi-project-two/README.md

 ### Featured Piece of Code no. 2

-As an extra, I decided to add a User Edit page, that would allow the user to edit their details and change their password.
+Once I had reached MVP, I decided to add a User Edit page that would allow the user to edit their details and change their password.
 To add a layer of security, the form requested the old password to make any changes:
 ``` JavaScript
 const updateUser = (req, res) => {
   if (req.body.oldPassword === res.locals.currentUser.password){